 How many months does it take to harvest cannabis from seeds?

 This can depend on whether you grow indoors or outdoors.
-Indoors can take 3 to 4 months to harvest cannabis from seed.
-Outdoors is usually around 6 months.
+Indoors can take 3-4 months to harvest cannabis from seed.
+Outdoors is usually around six months.

 How often can you harvest a cannabis plant in a year?

 Many people think that you can only harvest a cannabis plant once.
-However, it is possible to harvest from the same plant twice or more by a process called “revegging” or “regeneration.”
+However, it is possible to conduct multiple harvests on the same plant twice or more through a process called “revegging” or “regeneration.”